-In addition to GOATBIO requirements for introduced breeding goats, all introduced animals (Foreign Animals) must only be sourced from CAEMAP accredited herds of the same or higher status.
-Goats introduced from non-CAEMAP accredited herds will result in loss of status and removal of the herd from CAEMAP.
+In addition to GOATBIO requirements for introduced breeding goats, all introduced animals (Foreign Animals) should ideally be sourced from CAEMAP accredited herds of the same or higher status.
+However, up to 5% of the adult herd number may be introduced from a herd of one lower status.

-All introduced goats (from CAEMAP-accredited herds) over 3 months of age must be blood tested for CAE using an ELISA before being introduced to the main herd from the property's quarantine area.
+All introduced goats (from herds that are less than CAEMN2 status) over 3 months of age must be blood tested for CAE using an ELISA before being introduced to the main herd from the property's quarantine area.
 If goats under 3 months of age are introduced, they must remain separated from the herd in the quarantine area; and be tested between attaining 3 months of age but before 12 months of age or before mating.
 They must return a negative test result before being introduced to the herd.